How to Collimate a Reflector Telescope

 the diagonal cylinder, loosen the center

 screw, maybe a half turn.
-Rotate the diagonal cylinder, and then
+Rotate the diagonal cylinder,

 tighten the center screw.